pavlovvlad/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image21]
 ![alt text][image22]

 As it can be seen in figures above the difference between softmax-probabilities of the 1st and 2nd places is greater as 0.9 by all choosen sign types.
 That indicates that the classes are clearly separable with the introduced classifier or in other words the model is certain to its predictions.

+Both the accuracy on the new images (100%) and the accuracy on the testing set (96,7%) are relatively high.
+Obviously the 100%-accuracy is imaginary, so if we take more new images into consideration the model will fail.
+With high propability the model will show pure results by the traffic signs captured from the different perspectives in comparsion to the new images (all images were captured "en-face").
+From this point of view the model is overfitted for specific set of variations.